 So, what are the specific requirements of website accessibility?

 Interestingly, the Department of Justice (main enforcers of ADA) don’t actually provide any legislation that specifically outlines the technical requirements.
-Hence, compliance can seem a little hazy for some.
-But do note, this doesn’t forgive a business from violating obligations.
+However, with the overwhelming amount of case law, public & private settlements have, for over a decade, referenced the Web Content Accessibility Guidelines .

-Take Domino’s web accessibility reversal as recent evidence.
-A claim against Domino’s was dismissed back in 2017, on the grounds that the government had yet to issue detail on what apps and websites should do to comply with ADA.
-2 years later?
-It’s reversed — Domino’s are back in court and lose the case.
-The point is, a lack of specific rules doesn’t mean you escape responsibility.
+One landmark case is of Domino’s web accessibility .
+A claim against Domino’s was dismissed back in 2017, on the grounds that the government had yet to issue detail on what apps and websites should use to test for accessibility compliance.
+2 years on, it was reversed — Domino’s went back to court and lost the case.
+The point is, a lack of specific rules issued by the DoJ doesn’t mean there are not clear guidelines and you can escape responsibility.
 Instead, you just have to look to other places for guidance.

 Using WCAG to improve web accessibility

-Thankfully, however, we do have some pretty handy material laid out by the World Wide Web Consortium (W3C), the community responsible for long-term web growth.
-Meet the W3C’s Web Content Accessibility Guidelines (WCAG 2.1 being the latest version).
-Private industry standards for disability compliance on the internet, set by technical and accessibility experts, adopted widely (including by federal agencies), and often cited by the DoJ.
+Thankfully, we have some pretty handy material laid out by the World Wide Web Consortium (W3C), the community responsible for long-term web growth.
+Meet the W3C’s Web Content Accessibility Guidelines ( WCAG 2.1 being the latest version).
+These are private industry standards for disability compliance on the internet, set by technical and accessibility experts, adopted widely (including by federal agencies), and often cited by the DoJ.
 Specifically, the guidelines within this are organised around 4 key principles (useful tip: think of the acronym ‘POUR’).